MuseOfCode/YEKENN-MEMORY/README.md

 - **Card Matching**: The game involves a set of cards that are shuffled and placed face down.
 Players need to flip two cards at a time and try to match the values.
 - **Timer**: A countdown timer tracks the remaining time to complete the game.
 The timer starts when the first card is flipped.
 - **Win Condition**: The player wins the game once all the pairs of cards are matched.
+- **Lose condition**: The player loses the game once the countdown reaches 0.
 - **Music**: A fun background track (Spider Dance) plays during the game, starting when the first card is flipped.

 ### The features of this MVP